Molina, Cardinals hold off fading Cubs again, 2-1

-CHICAGO (AP) — Yadier Molina had three of St. Louis’ four hits, including a two-run single, and the Cardinals held off the fading Chicago Cubs 2-1 on Friday.
+Molina overcame a painful foul tip to get three of St. Louis’ four hits, including a two-run single, and the Cardinals held off the fading Chicago Cubs 2-1 on Friday.

+“We’re playing good baseball right now,” Molina said.
+“We can get a little better doing the little things, but we’re winning games.
+That’s all that matters right now.”

-Carlos Martinez got the final two outs a day after a brutal blown save, and the Cardinals stretched their NL Central lead to 3 1/2 games over Milwaukee and five games over Chicago.
-The Cubs are 1 1/2 games behind the Brewers for the second NL wild card, with Milwaukee set to play later Friday against Pittsburgh.
+Carlos Martínez got the final two outs a day after a brutal blown save, and the Cardinals maintained a three-game NL Central lead over Milwaukee while opening a five-game margin over Chicago.
+The Cubs dropped two games behind the Brewers for the second NL wild card with eight games left.

-Chicago has totaled nine runs while losing its past four games.
+Chicago has totaled nine runs while losing four straight games.
 The Cardinals have won the first two games of this key four-game set, and they’ll play the Cubs five more times over their final eight games.

 The Cubs scored their run following a St. Louis error in the second inning, and the Cardinals rallied in the sixth.